ArgyChris/ArgyChris.github.io/_pages/about.md

   - /about.html
 ---

 I am a Postdoctoral Researcher at the Centre for Research and Technology Hellas (CERTH), Thessaloniki, Greece.
 I work at the Visual Computing Lab, under the supervision of Alex Papadimitriou and Petros Daras.
 My current research is focused on Computer Vision and Deep Reinforcement Learning applied to robotics.
-My general interests are at the interesection of medical image computing, computer vision, artificial intelligence.
+My general interests are at the interesection of medical image computing, computer vision, and artificial intelligence.

 Previously I was a Researcher (Engineer) at Diagnos Inc., in Montreal (Canada), working on Retinal Image Analysis.
 Before this, during my PhD (Polytechnique Montreal, Canada) I worked on the problem of small retinal vessels segmentation and characterization from fundus images.